Kevin M. Stephen

 Stephen's athletes have set or broken school records in men's indoor shot, weight throw and heptathlon, men's outdoor shot, hammer, discus, javelin and decathlon, women's indoor 60-meter dash, shot, weight throw, pentathlon, long jump and triple jump and women's outdoor shot, hammer, discus, pole vault, heptathlon, long jump, triple jump and javelin.

-Last season, Stephen's had a combined record 50 athletes that placed in the top eight during the C-USA indoor and outdoor meets that included three champions.
+In 2010, Stephen's had a combined record 50 athletes that placed in the top eight during the C-USA indoor and outdoor meets that included three champions.

 One Golden Eagle competed in the indoor National Championship and 12 athletes competed in the NCAA Preliminary round with four advancing to the NCAA Outdoor Championship.
 Tori Bowie earned All-American honors with her sixth-place finish in the long jump.